 A condition is recommended that all of the lots and public roads within the development are located above the 1 in 100 year ARI flood extent associated with Smalls Creek and its upper tributary (refer to condition 66).
-A further condition has been added requiring the creation of a restriction on the title of the lots adjacent to the watercourse to ensure any dwelling constructed is located a minimum of 500mm above this flood level (refer to condition 58(f)).
+A further condition has been added requiring the creation of a restriction on the title of the lots adjacent to the watercourse to ensure any dwelling constructed is located a minimum of 500mm above this flood level (refer to condition 57(f)).

 Clause 25(1) states that Consent must not be granted to the carrying out of development within 200 metres of a creek, unless the consent authority is satisfied that the development will not have a detrimental impact on natural ecosystems, flora and fauna, water quality, natural drainage channels, visual amenity, flooding, soil erosion or topographical features.
 The site is located within close proximity to a watercourse.
-The proposal seeks approval for works that are adjacent the watercourse.
+The proposal seeks to construct a bridge over a watercourse and also other works adjacent the watercourse.